 We focus on cancer

 Is it possible to win the war against cancer, if they are genetically so heterogenous?
 The answer is yes.
-We now know cancer far better than 50 years ago, and we see great improvements in prognosis for some worst cancers we had before.
+We now know cancer far better than 50 years ago, and we see great improvements in prognosis for some of the worst cancers seen before.
 However, we are far from winning the war.
+Resistance is a common issue, so is toxicity related to treatments.
 Some cancers such as pancreatic cancer and glioblastoma have such a dire outcome that patients diagnosed with these diseases are close to receiving a death penalty.
-This is a stark reminder of where we are in cancer research, and calls for research in all fronts to understand this disease and ultimately to bring hope to all people affected.
+This reality calls for continuous research in all fronts to understand the diseases and bring hope to patients.

 We explore the cancer genome

 Our main tool to study cancer is high throughput data/assay, mostly DNA/RNA sequencing and proteomics.
-These data allow us to identify driver genes, stratify molecular subtypes, and model significant events in cancer.
+These types of data give us the tools to measure every gene of a tumor, and sifting them through may allow us to identify driver genes, stratify molecular subtypes, and model significant events in cancer.

 Example 1: mining the genome of glioblastoma.
 Glioblastoma, a.k.a GBM, is a deadly brain tumor affecting ~10,000 people annually in the US.
 It is one of the cancers that did not see much outcome improvement in the last decade.
 On average, patients live with the disease for only 15 months, despite surgery, radiation, and chemo.
 Around 2012, we launched a study to investigate the copy number landscape of GBM hoping to find a gene that has the similar genetic change to EGFR vIII, a very important signaling gene in controlling cell growth.
 Although we did find infrequent events like that, a surprising finding was frequent double minutes encompassing thus co-amplifying two oncogenes CDK4 and MDM2, both closely localized to chr12q (Zheng et al. Genes Dev, 2013).
 This phenomenon was later confirmed by other groups and was thought to result from chromothripsis.